March 31, 2012

 Not a Lemon, Lemon Cake

-A sweet treat as a reward for surviving another day?
+A sweet treat is a reward for surviving another day? or, Leave the sour day behind with something sweet?

-Why do they leave a piece of chocolate on your pillow?
+No?
+OK.
+Do you know why hotels almost always leave a piece of chocolate on your pillow?

-Sounds weird?
-Think about it.
-Is it to wish you "sweet dreams", to sweeten the tip or is there really a story behind it?
 Some say Cary Grant started the tradition in St. Louis when he tried to woo a woman who was staying there.
 Every night he would have the staff send up chocolates to her room.
 I imagine he was successful and I am sure the hotel sold that idea to others, using this story to seal the deal.
 Others started to do the same thing and voila!!
-A tradition is born.
+A tradition was born.

 Lemon Yogurt Cake

-Courtesy of One Perfect Bite by way of Ina Garten
+Courtesy of Ina Garten

-Serves: 1 loaf
+Makes 1 loaf

 * 1 1/2 cups all-purpose flour (I combined 1/4 cup hi-maize cornmeal + 1 1/4 cups AP)